apache/echarts-doc/en/option/partial/mark-line.md

 {{ target: mark-line-label }}
 #${prefix} show(boolean) = ${defaultShowLabel|default(true)}
-Whether presnet label or not.
+Whether show label or not.
 #${prefix} position(string) = 'end'
-position of label can be:
+Positions of labels can be:
 + `'start'` starting point of the line.
++ `'middle'` middle point of the line.
-+ `'end'`   finishing point of the line.
++ `'end'` ending point of the line.
 #${prefix} formatter(string|Function)
 {{ use: partial-1d-data-label-formatter }}